davidnagtzaam/n8nctl/README.md

 **Version 1.0.0** | Production Ready

-A comprehensive, professional tool for deploying and managing n8n in production environments.
+A comprehensive tool for deploying and managing n8n self-hosted in production environments.

 ---